jo0707/paint-livecam/README.md

 ### Controls:

 -   Position your index finger tip above its base to start drawing
--   Lower your finger tip below its base to stop drawing
+-   Lower your middle finger tip below its base to stop drawing
+-   Use middle finger tip to click button
 -   Press 'q' to quit the application

 ## How It Works